Signs of a Vision Problem in Kids

 In addition to scheduling regular eye exams, there are also things you can do at home to help support your child’s vision health.
 Encouraging outdoor playtime, limiting screen time, and ensuring proper lighting during activities like reading and homework can all help to reduce eye strain and promote healthy vision.

 Knowing the signs of vision problems in kids and taking proactive steps to address them will help ensure that your child’s vision is healthy and strong, setting them up for success in the future.
-If your child is showing signs of vision problems, schedule an eye exam with us today in Gables, FL, or Palmetto Bay, FL!
+If your child is showing signs of vision problems, schedule an eye exam with us today in Coral Gables or Palmetto Bay!